Historic Jewish Quarter (Dreifaltigkeitsplatz)

-House and store of the Dublon family
+House and stumbling blocks of the Nord family, Händler family and Diamant family

 Complete profile